EYBlockchain/nightfall_3/README.md

 Only the `root` and a small `frontier` of nodes is stored on-chain.
 New leaves are not stored on-chain; they're emitted as events.

-A local merkle-tree database (off-chain) is populated with the leaves and nodes of the Tree, based on `newLeaf` events emitted by the smart-contract.
+A local merkle-tree database (off-chain) is populated with the leaves and nodes of the Tree, based on `NewLeaf` events emitted by the smart-contract.

 The database can then be queried, e.g. for sibling-paths in order to provide set-membership proofs to the smart-contract.